R92G/frontend/README.md

-# RTL Assignment - Freelance Front End Developer

 ## Overview

-This project was created by **Robin** as part of an assignment for a freelance front end developer position at RTL.
 The goal of this project is to showcase my development skills using modern technologies and best practices in front-end development.

 ## Features